Relative Humidity Testing and the Rapid RH®

 What their research showed was some significant problems with the accepted moisture test method for concrete at the time–calcium chloride testing.
 With no scientific basis for the test method, it became clear that many of the moisture-related flooring problems that plagued the industry were connected to a test method that was only able to test surface conditions of a slab, but not accurately determine the internal moisture content.

 However, it also showed that a different type of moisture testing–relative humidity (RH) testing that uses sensors placed inside the concrete slab–was proven to supply much more accurate and actionable moisture testing results.

 “It really is about predicting the performance of a flooring system,” says Jason Spangler, Rapid RH® Sales Manager.
 “Any test method is designed to help a flooring professional know when the concrete is dry enough to install the product they’re using.
 RH testing has been proven to do it best.”

-This ability alone is enough the help a flooring professional or builder make informed decisions about the project schedule, the specified products and alternate choices for materials with higher moisture tolerance if necessary.
+This ability alone is enough to help a flooring professional or builder make informed decisions about the project schedule, the specified products, and alternate choices for materials with higher moisture tolerance if necessary.

 However, RH has more uses, too.
 RH results are also useful to determine bond strength for product development, and having specific and accurate test results can help builders, contractors and flooring professionals make informed decisions.

 Understanding this concept became the heart of Wagner Meters’ Rapid RH® concrete moisture test method.
 By understanding the internal “picture” of concrete moisture, Wagner Meters, together with CTLGroup, were about to design an innovative and scientifically-backed moisture measurement system that provides fast, accurate and affordable RH test results that can inform and protect flooring professionals.
 It’s unique, award-winning design and technologies are proven to provide the information professionals need every step of the way, from the drying slab to the finished floor.